DanielleMStevens/logseq/pages/Clavibacter michiganensis ssp. michiganensis_ bacterial canker of tomato, molecular interactions and disease management.md

 		- Cells harvested during early log phase (optical density [OD]580 0.5 to 0.7) gave a significantly higher transformation rate than cells harvested during later growth phases.
 		- The highest efficiency was obtained with a parallel resistance of 600 Ω. Treatment of cells with a heat shock (32 to 38°C for 6 min) directly after the pulse reduced survival and consecutively reduced transformation efficiency
 		- A longer regeneration time (2 to 4 h) had no effect on survival or on the amount of transformants
+		- Using unmethylated DNA isolated from E. coli WA337 (dam–/dcm–), the number of transformants was increased fourfold in contrast to DNA from E. coli JM109 (dam+/dcm+) (Fig. 1).
 - **Discussion**: